FEUP-LDTS-2021/ldts-project-assignment-g1301/docs/README.md

 This project was developed by João Reis (up202007227) Pedro Gomes (up202006322) Rui Pires (up202008252).

 ### IMPLEMENTED FEATURES
-Menu Interface: We implemented a menu interface that pops up when the application starts running.
+- **Menu Interface** - we implemented a menu interface that pops up when the application starts running.
 It helps the user choosing whether he wants to play or quit the game.
 To alternate between the options simply press arrow up or arrow down.
 To quit the game while playing the user needs to press the "q" key or simply end up losing the game.

-Information on Run-Time: We successfully developed a way of showing the player information about what's going on while he/she's playing the game.
+- **Information on Run-Time** - we successfully developed a way of showing the player information about what's going on while he/she's playing the game.
 Mainly information about the spaceship's health, its damage and score.

-GameOver Interface: After the user loses the game a screen containg a GAME OVER message pops up and also lets the user know his score at the end of the game.
+- **GameOver Interface** - after the user loses the game a screen containg a GAME OVER message pops up and also lets the user know his score at the end of the game.

-Moving left: the spaceship will move one square to the left when the "a"  key is pressed.
+- **Moving left** - the spaceship will move one square to the left when the "a"  key is pressed.

-Moving right: the spaceship will move one square to the right when the "d"  key is pressed.
+- **Moving right** - the spaceship will move one square to the right when the "d"  key is pressed.

-Shooting: the spaceship will shoot one bullet in a vertical line when the space bar key is pressed.
+- **Shooting** - the spaceship will shoot one bullet in a vertical line when the space bar key is pressed.

-Spells/PowerUps: During the game, and at random, 7 different types of spells/powerups can spawn on the ground near the spaceship:
+- **Spells/PowerUps** - during the game, and at random, 7 different types of spells/powerups can spawn on the ground near the spaceship:

     Health Spell: Increases the spaceship health a bit.
     Damage Increase Spell: Increases the spaceship's damage, permanently.
     InvincibleState Spell: Makes the spaceship immortal for 10secs, which means it can't take damage.
     NerfedState Spell: Makes the spaceship unable to shoot any bullet for 10secs.
     HealthReducer Spell: Takes a fraction of the spaceship's health points.
     DamageReducer Spell: Reduces the spaceship's damage, permanently.
     TeleportBack Spell: The spaceship can teleport back to where it first caught this spell by pressing the "t" key

-Different waves of enemies: There are infinite waves of enemys, which means the user could play forever if he doesn't lose.
+- **Different waves of enemies** - there are infinite waves of enemys, which means the user could play forever if he doesn't lose.
 The movement of the enemies can also vary depending on the wave.
 They can move on a straight line simply to the right, or they can reproduce a zig-zag like motion up and down while also moving to the right.
 The enemies health scales with the number of the wave in which he's a part of.

 ### PLANNED FEATURES